Goma: Ongoing conflict, 2002-present

 On 6 September, MONUSCO brokered a ceasefire between the FARDC and forces loyal to Laurent Nkunda.
 However, the following day saw renewed clashes, with most of the population from Goma's surrounding regions seeking shelter in the Mugunga, Lac-Vert, and Ndosho neighborhoods, as well as Goma Centre, fearing further confrontations between the FARDC and Nkunda's forces.
 Fighting between Nkunda's forces and the Mai-Mai community-based militia, Congolese Patriotic Resistance (PARECO), which claimed to protect its community from Nkunda's forces, led to the deaths of 5 people in Bitonga in southern Masisi Territory.
 Nine deceased people were subsequently uncovered in three separate mass graves within Rubare, approximately 12 km from Rutshuru, north of Goma.
 Two other bodies were discovered in the administrative support post of Kisharo's office, around 20 kilometers from Kiwanja, along the route to Nyamilima and Shasha, within Rutshuru Territory.
 On 27 October 2008, the Battle of Goma broke out in the city between the Congolese army, supported by MONUSCO, and Nkunda's CNDP rebels; 200,000 refugees fled the town.

-On 3 November 2012 there was a clash between Congolese and Rwandan troops on the border just north of Goma.
+On 3 November 2012, there was a clash between Congolese and Rwandan troops on the border just north of Goma.
 Goma was later seized by the M23 Movement on 20 November 2012.
-During the M23's brief rule, the city endured ten days of chaos, marked by looting and executions, bringing economic activities to a standstill and forcing residents into seclusion.
+Later that year, the Rwandan-backed rebel group, the March 23 Movement (M23), made significant territorial gains in North Kivu.
+Fighting began with the FARDC in Nyiragongo Territory, particularly in the Kibumba groupement of Bukumu Chiefdom, resulting in the M23 taking direct control of the entire territory.
+The territorial administrator and most of his staff fled strategically.
+As clashes spread to the southern part of the Munigi groupement and surrounding areas, Goma ultimately fell to M23 on 20 November 2012.
+Under M23 rule, the city's residents experienced terror due to the rebel presence, limited access to drinking water, lack of electricity, deteriorating hygiene and sanitation, sharply rising prices, higher unemployment, restrictions on freedom of expression, and increased social inequality.
+13 people were killed, 23 women were sexually assaulted, 17 men were kidnapped, 109 motorcycles were confiscated, and 1,970 laptops were stolen.